ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/deploying-nodejs.md

 [Node.js](https://nodejs.org) is an open-source, cross-platform runtime for developing server-side web applications using JavaScript.
 It has an event-driven architecture capable of asynchronous I/O.

-We currently support Node.js 8 which comes with npm 5.

 </article>

 <article id="2">